danielpeter/specfem3d/06_fault_sources.md

 00.00.0000

-To activate this feature, in Par_file_faults name list &**RUPTURE_SWITCHES**, set TPV16=.TRUE..
+To activate this feature, in `DATA/Par_file_faults` name list &**RUPTURE_SWITCHES**, set TPV16=.TRUE..

 00.00.0000

 Heterogeneous stresses and friction input for rate and state friction.
-To activate this feature, in Par_file_faults name list &**RUPTURE_SWITCHES**, set RSF_HETE=.TRUE..
+To activate this feature, in `DATA/Par_file_faults` name list &**RUPTURE_SWITCHES**, set RSF_HETE=.TRUE..
 The format of **DATA/rsf_hete_input_file.txt** is as such, in the first line there are four integers that are sequentially documenting the number of divisions along strike, number of divisions along dip, cell size along strike , cell size along dip.
 Then the following N (N=NumberOfDivisionsAlongStrike \* NumberOfDivisionsAlongDip) lines will document the stress and friction properties on the grid.
 There are a total of 13 columns.

 1. Column1 = Along strike distance(m)